 Items tagged with "industry"

 XBRL US, in partnership with the SunSpec Alliance and the solar industry have developed a draft taxonomy for solar financing called the Orange Button Taxonomy.
-This taxonomy is available for review and comment until March 12, 2018.
-Participate in the Orange Button Taxonomy Public Review.
-Background The U.S solar industry has grown by an average […more]
+Background The U.S solar industry has grown by an average of 68% per year for the past decade (Source: SEIA).
+Rapid expansion in the solar energy industry highlights the need […more]

 XBRL US announced the start of a 60-day public review of the Work in Process (WIP) Taxonomy, developed to evaluate how structured data can streamline surety underwriting data processing to reduce costs and increase timeliness and consistency.
 AIG, Travelers and Zurich Insurance join to sponsor the program, along with early entries GALLINA LLP, Liberty Mutual and the NASBP.